Crossley Motors

 Crossley Motors was an English motor vehicle manufacturer based in Manchester, England.
 It produced approximately 19,000 cars from 1904 until 1938, 5,500 buses from 1926 until 1958, and 21,000 goods and military vehicles from 1914 to 1945.

-Crossley Brothers, originally manufacturers of textile machinery and rubber processing plant, began the licensed manufacture of the Otto internal combustion engine before 1880.
+Crossley Brothers, originally manufacturers of textile machinery and rubber-processing plant, began the licensed manufacture of the Otto internal combustion engine before 1880.
 The firm started car production in 1903, building around 650 vehicles in their first year.

 The company was established as a division of engine builders Crossley Brothers, but from 1910 became a stand-alone company.
 Although founded as a car maker, they were major suppliers of vehicles to British Armed Forces during World War I, and in the 1920s moved into bus manufacture.
-With re-armament in the 1930s, car-making was run down, and stopped completely in 1936.
-During World War II output was again concentrated on military vehicles.
-Bus production resumed in 1945 but no more cars were made.
-The directors decided in the late 1940s that the company was too small to survive alone and agreed to a takeover by AEC.
+With rearmament in the 1930s, car production was scaled back and halted completely in 1936.
+During World War II, output was again concentrated on military vehicles.
+Bus production resumed in 1945, but no more cars were made.
+The directors decided in the late 1940s that the company was too small to survive on its own and agreed to a takeover by AEC.
 Production at the Crossley factories finally stopped in 1958.